spring/SpringLS/readme.txt

 -LOGMAIN
   Server will log all conversations from channel #main to MainChanLog.log

+-LANADMIN [username] [password]
+  Will override default lan admin account.
+Use this account to set up your lan server at runtime.

+-LOADARGS [filename]
+  Will read command-line arguments from the specified file.
+You can freely combine actual command-line arguments with the ones from the file (if duplicate args are specified, the last one will prevail).

 Example of usage (main lobby server uses these arguments): java TASServer -DEBUG 1 -natport 8201 -logmain -port 8200 | tee ./logs/TASServer.log